Governance

 2. Remuneration level

-From the perspective of ensuring objectivity and appropriateness of the executive remuneration, the level of remuneration for directors of the Company will be set with reference to the levels of other companies as surveyed by outside professional organizations, with the aim of achieving the mid-to-high level of remuneration in companies of similar size.
+From the perspective of ensuring objectivity and appropriateness of the executive remuneration, the level of remuneration for Directors of the Company will be set with reference to the levels of other companies as surveyed by outside professional organizations, with the aim of achieving the mid-to-high level of remuneration in companies of similar size.
 The Company will revise the remuneration levels as necessary in response to changes in the external environment.

 3. Composition of remuneration